Before reading this, we suggest you read the following article: Understanding Manufacturing Order.

 Manufacturing Order - refers to an order created by a company to produce a specific product.

 Note: You can only create Manufacturing Orders for a Product if the Bill of Materials has been already set up.
+Learn more about how to create a Bill of Materials.

 Creating a Make to Stock Manufacturing Order